 Recommendations from UMLS users with current production applications that would benefit from the addition of a particular terminology also carry significant weight.
 There are several evaluation questions that NLM considers when reviewing recommendations for additions to the Metathesaurus.
-Recommendations for additions to the Metathesaurus should be sent to NLM customer service.
+Recommendations for additions to the Metathesaurus should be sent to NLM Customer Support.
 Address the answers to the evaluation questions in your message.

 There are four major steps in adding a vocabulary to the Metathesaurus:

 - Analysis and Inversion

 After NLM has obtained an electronic version of a vocabulary to be added to the UMLS Metathesaurus, its explicit and implied semantics and structure are carefully analyzed.
 To avoid unnecessary work later, considerable care must be taken in the initial analysis, e.g.: